ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-dropdown-list/readme.md

 Each event emitted by the component uses the [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) type to emit a custom event to help communicate what the component is doing.
 To access the data emitted by the component within the `CustomEvent` type use the [CustomEvent.detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) property.

-For most integrations, prefer the host `input` and `change` events and read the selected option from `event.target.value`.
-Those host events also include `event.detail.value` as a convenience.
+For most integrations, prefer the component `input` and `change` events and read the selected option from `event.target.value`.
+Those events also include `event.detail.value` as a convenience.
 Use `dropdownOnChange` when you specifically want the component's custom event payload.

 Eg. To access the value of any change made to this component from the `dropdownOnChange` event, use the following code to wire up to listen for the the `dropdownOnChange` event.